Skip to main content

 1. Prepare artifacts

-• Checks to score the Simulation (optional)
+• Checks – metrics that will score the Simulation (optional).

 2. Run a Simulation from the Multi‑Turn Simulation → Simulations tab.